 Bonny loves chew bones.
 She likes real beef bones- raw of course – but I mostly gave her rawhide bones.
 Careful not to leave her alone with one though since she will eat the entire bone.
 I let her chew for 30 minutes or so then take it away for the next day.
 She doesn’t like to let it go, but she is never, ever aggressive.

-Bonnie is neutered, up to date on vaccinations and microchipped.
+Bonnie is spayed, up to date on vaccinations and microchipped.
 To meet or adopt Bonnie, fill out an application and a volunteer will contact you shortly.